-The "Invariant Sections" are certain Secondary Sections whose titles are designated, as being those of Invariant Sections, in the notice that says that the Document is released under this License.
+The "Invariant Sections" are certain Sections' Sections whose titles are designated, as being those of Invariant Sections, in the notice that says that the Document is released under this License.
 If a section does not fit the above definition of Secondary then it is not allowed to be designated as Invariant.
 The Document may contain zero Invariant Sections.
 If the Document does not identify any Invariant Sections then there are none.

-The "Cover Texts" are certain short passages of text that are listed, as Front-Cover Texts or Back-Cover Texts, in the notice that says that the Document is released under this License.
-A Front-Cover Text may be at most 5 words, and a Back-Cover Text may be at most 25 words.
+The "Cover Texts" are certain short passages of text that are listed, as Front-Cover Texts or Back-Cover Texts, in the notice that says that the Document is released under this License A Front-Cover Text may be at most 5 words, and a Back Cover Text may be at most 25

-A "Transparent" copy of the Document means a machinereadable copy, represented in a format whose specification

-A "Secondary Section" is a named appendix or a front- is available to the general public, that is suitable for revising formatters.
-A copy made in an otherwise Transparent file by pdf viewers is not Transparent.
-An image format is not Transparent if used for any substantial amount of text.
-A copy that is not "Transparent" is called "Opaque".
+A "Transparent" copy of the Document means a machine-readable copy, represented in a format whose specification is available to the general public, that is suitable for revising the document straightfor wardly with generic text edi-tors or (for images composed of pixels) generic paint pro-grams or (for drawings) some grams or (for drawings) some widely available drawing editor, and that is suitable for input to text formatters or for au tomatic translation to a variety of formats suitable for input to text formatters.
+A copy made in an otherwise Transparent file format whose markup, or absence of markup, has been arranged to thwart or discour age subsequent modification by pdf viewers is not Trans parent.
+An image format is not Transparent if used for any substantial amount of text A copy that is not "Transpar ent" is called "Opaque".

-Examples of suitable formats for Transparent copies include plain ASCII without markup, Texinfo input format, LaTeX input format, SGML or XML using a publicly available DTD, and standard-conforming simple HTML, Post-Script or pdf designed for human modification.
-Examples of transparent image formats include PNG, XCF and JPG.
-Opaque formats include proprietary formats that can be read and edited only by proprietary word processors, SGML or XML for which the DTD and/or processing tools are not generally available, and the machine-generated HTML, PostScript or pdf produced by some word processors for output purposes only.
+Examples of suitable formats Examples of suitable formations for Transparent copies in clude plain ASCII without markup, Texinfo input format LaTeX input format, SGML or XML using a publicly available DTD, and standard conforming simple HTML PostScript or pdf designed for human modification.
+Ex amples of transparent image formats include PNG, XCF and JPG.
+Opaque formats include proprietary formats that can be read and edited only by proprietary word processors, SGML or XML only by proprietary word processors, SGML or XML for which the DTD and/or processing tools are not generally available, and the machine-generated HTML, PostScript or pdf produced by some word processors for output purposes only.

-The "Title Page" means, for a printed book, the title page itself, plus such following pages as are needed to hold, legibly, the material this License requires to appear in the title page.
+The "Title Page" means, for a printed book, the title page it The "Title Page" means, for a printed book, the tile page it-self, plus such following pages as are needed to hold, legibly, the material this License requires to appear in the title page.
 For works in formats which do not have any title page as such, "Title Page" means the text near the most prominent appearance of the work's title, preceding the beginning of the body of the text.

 A section "Entitled XYZ" means a named subunit of the Document whose title either is precisely XYZ or contains XYZ in parentheses following text that translates XYZ in another language.
-(Here XYZ stands for a specific section name mentioned below, such as "Acknowledgements", "Dedications", "Endorsements", or "History".)
-To "Preserve the Title" of such a section when you modify the Document means that it remains a section "Entitled XYZ" according to this definition.
+(Here XYZ stands for a specific section name mentioned below, such "Acknowledgements" cations", "Endorse "Dedications", "Endorsements", or "History".)
+To "Preserve the Title" of such a section when you modify the Document means that it remains a section "Enti-tled XYZ" according to this definition.

 The Document may include Warranty Disclaimers next to the notice which states that this License applies to the Document.
-These Warranty Disclaimers are considered to be included by reference in this License, but only as regards disclaiming warranties: any other implication that these Warranty Disclaimers may have is void and has no effect on the meaning of this License.
+These Warranty Disclaimers are considered to be included by reference in this License, but only as re-gards disclaiming warranties: any other implication that e Warranty Disclaimers may have is void and has no effect on the meaning of this License